-When students are separated by program, clearer distinctions emerge for preferred topics.
-UBUS majors preferred topics in Sustainability in Business, while UENG majors favored Clean & Renewable Energy in 2019 and 2020.
-UENR interests continue to span several topics in 2020, from Environmental & Social Justice to Clean & Renewable Energy.
-UAGR majors expressed different in 2020, with higher interests in Climate Change and Ecosystems & Biodiveristy topics than in 2019.
+When students are separated by program, clearer distinctions emerge for preferred topics (Figure 1.10).
+UBUS majors preferred topics in Sustainability in Business, while UENG majors favored Clean & Renewable Energy in 2019, 2020, and 2021.
+UENR interests continue to span several topics in 2021, from Ecosystems & Biodiviserty to Clean & Renewable Energy.
+UASC interests likewise spanned topics, from Climate Change to Health & Well-Being.

-Lastly, students were asked about sustainability-related skills they would be most interested in gaining by the time they graduate as part of their professional development (N = 1,232; Figure 1.11).
+Lastly, students were asked about sustainability-related skills they would be most interested in gaining by the time they graduate as part of their professional development (N = 1,034; Figure 1.11).
 They could choose up to three topics or indicate they weren't interested in any of the topics.
-The majority of students remained interested in global literacy, although environmental justice jumped up to the second most preferred skill for professional development.
-When separated by program below (Figure 1.12) the preference for environmental justice appears to be driven by UENR, UEHE, and UASC students, and UAGR students showed increasing interest in environmental justice from 2019 to 2020.
+The majority of students remained interested in global literacy, and environmental justice and fluency in a 2nd language remained roughly even in their selection.
+When separated by program below (Figure 1.12) the preference for environmental justice appears to be driven by UENR and UASC students.
+Notably, UBUS students were less interested in behavior change in 2021 than they were in 2020.